TubusOne™ user cases

-Our users are a big source of inspiration to the work we do every day, we hope they can be so to you.
-We have put up some cases for you to get inspired by.
+Our users are a big source of inspiration for the work we do every day, we hope they can be so to you.

 Jeppe has had multiple sclerosis for many years and it has been increasing in arms and hands, making it difficult to work.
 This is where Tubusone™ has come in handy.
 Jeppe uses TubusOne™ 13 hours a week on his iPad in his home office.
 This is where he works from when he is not spending time with his wife and kids.